markusdd/OpenDTUFusionDocs/README.md

 The R16 resistor is a not populated 0805 SMD footprint connected to the A and B RS485 lines.
 It can be used to place an optional 120 Ohm termination resistor if that is desired for the application.

+If you wish to write software yourself for this board or do some more advanced things a detailed pin-out is available at the bottom of this document.
+For all others, it is recommended to use the pre-configured build targets and device profile files in ahoy and openDTU for this board, which contain the correct pinout already.

 ## Setup USB Driver and permissions